 Outcomes of public hearings

-On 12 April 2019 a Public Misconduct Hearing was held in relation to former Police Constable 3526 Kevin Payne.
+On 4 July 2019, a Public Special Case Hearing was held at Sussex Police HQ, Lewes, in relation to Police Constable Marc Sturrock.

 If you wish to learn more about the Code of Ethics, the following link will take you to the College of Police website: